 Step 3: Go Get it! – Time to pick up the groceries!
 Simply take your lists and go to each grocery section.
 Make sure to pick up all items in that section.
 If you have duplicate items for different meal sections, make sure to pick up the right amount (ex: Strawberries in 2 categories, pick up 2 packs if that quantity is needed).

-I’m kind of old fashioned and like the idea of hand writing my menus.
-For a free copy of the Menu Planner and Grocery Guide System, click HERE or on the picture below.
-In addition to this awesome time saving package, you will also be the first to receive seasonal recipe updates that you can put into your menus.
-Just think of what you could do with all the time you’ll save out of the grocery store or trying to figure out what to eat day to day.
+I’m kind of old-fashioned and like the idea of handwriting my menus.
+For a free copy of the Menu Planner and Grocery Guide System, enter your email below.
+You’ll also get my bi-monthly newsletter with tips, the latest recipes, and 30-minute meal ideas to help make dinner a breeze on those extra busy weeks!
+Think of what you could do with all the time you’ll save out of the grocery store or trying to figure out what to eat day to day.
 I think I see a bubble bath in your future.

 Have you used this meal planning system?
 I’d love to get your feedback in the comments or at firstname.lastname@example.org!